Last updated

 Discover folk - the CRM for people-powered businesses

-As a consultant, managing multiple clients, projects, and deadlines can be challenging as your practice grows.
-A Customer Relationship Management (CRM) system designed for consultants can help you stay organized by tracking client interactions, managing project timelines, and automating follow-ups—all from one platform.
-With the right CRM, you can streamline your workflow, improve client communication, and focus more on delivering value to your clients.
+As a consulting team of 20-50 professionals, managing multiple clients, projects, and deadlines can be challenging as your practice grows.
+A Customer Relationship Management (CRM) system designed for mid-sized consulting teams can help you stay organized by tracking client interactions, managing project timelines, and automating follow-ups—all from one centralized platform.

 Why you need a CRM